01 Dec A Sucker For Smells

 When we decided to open up MaidPure, I wanted to create an experience that evoked all of our senses.
 I wanted people to touch their bare feet to clean floor, feel the softness of their clean bedsheets, see how organized their living room was with books perfectly stacked and toys perfectly stored in baskets, hear the misting of the air purifier and diffuser, and smell the organic aromatherapy and fragrant natural cleaning products and taste our fresh baked cookies left atop their perfectly made beds.
 I wanted to create a housekeeping experience like no other.
 I guess you could say it is that passion for smell and desire to take clients back to a happy place that still drives our company’s purpose today.

-I’ll never forget working with a marketing firm in downtown Charleston and those telling me that when surveying our clients most if not all said they loved using our housekeeping services because they loved the way the house smelled when we were done.
-Often times, other people would come in a home when we were done cleaning and when the smell/aromatherapy was fresh and they would instantly know who had been there to clean.
+I’ll never forget working with a marketing firm in downtown Charleston and those telling me that when surveying our clients most if not all said they loved using our housekeeping, kitchen and bathroom cleaning services because they loved the way the house smelled when we were done.
+Oftentimes, other people would come in a home when we were done cleaning and when the smell/aromatherapy was fresh and they would instantly know who had been there to clean.

 I have been asked a lot over the past 15 years how we pick our signature fragrances or how they can create the same aroma in between cleanings.
 Here are some tips to make your home smell magical:

 1. Pick a good diffuser.
 I love all things Young Living (youngliving.com).
 Their essential oils are the bomb and so are their diffusers.
 My personal favorite is the Rainstone Diffuser (it has a remote control which I love).
 The company has diffusers for everything!
 They have a ring to put on your light bulbs, one to put in your car; they even have a USB diffuser for your home office.